Emergent Topology of Optimal Networks for Synchrony: Methods

-In near-supercritical regime we must have $s(\omega)$ barely exceed $|\omega|$, so that Eq.~\eqref{s_condition_methods} remains real at the minimal coupling cost.
-This asymptotic analysis is easiest under the notation $1-\omega^2/s^2 \eqqcolon \epsilon(\omega) \ll 1$.
-Leading order expansion of Eq.~\eqref{s_condition_methods} gives us the optimal distribution of node strengths $s=|\omega|\left(1+(\omega^2+\nu^2)^{-1}/c\right)$.
-We compute $c$ using the budget constraint Eq.~\eqref{budget_strength}, which simultaneously reveals the critical budget.
-Finally, we insert our expression for $s$ into Eq.~\eqref{r_pre_optimization} to find the order parameter to the leading order.
-This procedure results into the asymptotic Eqs.~\eqref{eq:weak:r}-\eqref{eq:weak:bc}
+Considering Eq.~\eqref{s_condition}, observe that due to the term under the square root, a real-valued solution is admitted only when the node strength satisfies $s(\omega)>|\omega|$ (which is a necessary condition for the system to be in the supercritical regime with $b\ge b_c$).
+Here, we derive asymptotic expressions for when $s(\omega)>|\omega|$ but $s(\omega)\approx|\omega|$.
+To this end, we adopt the notation $1-\omega^2/s^2 \eqqcolon \epsilon(\omega) \ll 1$.
+Leading order expansion of Eq.~\eqref{s_condition} yields the optimal distribution of node strengths $s(\omega)\approx|\omega|\left(1+(\omega^2+\nu^2)^{-1}/c\right)$.
+We compute $c$ by enforcing the budget constraint given by Eq.~\eqref{budget_strength}, which is also used to reveal the critical budget $b_c$.
+Finally, we insert this expression for $s(\omega)$ into Eq.~\eqref{r_pre_optimization} and similarly Taylor expand to obtain the asymptotic expansion given in Eqs.~\eqref{eq:weak:r}-\eqref{eq:weak:bc}.

-In the strongly coupled regime, we assume the coupling budget $b$ is sufficiently large such that each node receives a strength allocation $s(\omega) \gg |\omega|$.
-Under this assumption, Eq.~\eqref{s_condition_methods} simplifies considerably in the leading-order approximation, yielding an explicit expression for the optimal strength allocation Eq.~\eqref{eq:strongly_coupled:s}.
-This analytic form allows direct evaluation of the global synchronization.
-Substituting Eq.\eqref{eq:strongly_coupled:s} into Eq.\eqref{r_pre_optimization}, and expanding the integrand consistently within the same asymptotic limit, we obtain Eq.~\eqref{eq:strongly_coupled:r}.
-Finally, we derive the explicit form of the stationary phases $\theta_\omega^*$.
-Observing that the cosine term in Eq.~\eqref{bracketed_term} is maximized when $\theta^*(\omega) = \phi$, where $\sin \phi = p / \sqrt{p^2 + q^2}$, we apply the same asymptotic methods as above and obtain Eq.~\eqref{eq:strongly_coupled:theta}.
+In the strong coupling regime, we assume $b$ is sufficiently large such that each node receives a strength allocation $s(\omega) \gg |\omega|$.
+Under this assumption, Eq.~\eqref{s_condition} simplifies considerably in the leading-order approximation, yielding an explicit expression for the optimal strength as given in Eq.~\eqref{eq:strongly_coupled:s}.
+This analytic form allows direct evaluation of $r$.
+Substituting Eq.~\eqref{eq:strongly_coupled:s} into Eq.~\eqref{r_pre_optimization}, and expanding the integrand consistently within the same asymptotic limit, we obtain Eq.~\eqref{eq:strongly_coupled:r}.